 Rhys-Jones is joined by the award-winning comedian, Lee Mack, in his London theatre debut.
 Lee Mack is well known for television and stand-up work, and his extensive sold out stand up tours.

 The miser of the title is the paranoid Harpagon, played by Griff Rhys Jones, who is an ageing widower who is fanatical about protecting his wealth and suspicious of anyone who may be trying to pinch his fortune.
 When it comes to money, Harpagon will go to any lengths to protect it.
 Harpagon becomes preoccupied with being a matchmaker for his son Cleante and daughter Elise, not in any well-meaning way, but purely to ensure they received wealthy and prosperous partners, so that his riches are safe from their filching hands.

 As true identities and feelings are revealed, will Harpagon allow his son and daughter to follow their true loves, or will his passion for money prove all-consuming?
 Love and money go head to head in this rip roaring comedy by France’s greatest dramatist.

-With an acclaimed comedy actor returning to the West End stage to take the lead, a director who has won multiple awards for his humorous adaptations and the foundations of a play written by one of the greatest dramatists of all time, The Miser is set to be one of the most exciting comedies to hit the London stage in 2017.
-Previews begin on the 1st March, with bookings being taken until the 3rd June 2017.
+With an acclaimed comedy actor returning to the West End stage to take the lead, a director who has won multiple awards for his humorous adaptations and the foundations of a play written by one of the greatest dramatists of all time, The Miser is one of the most exciting comedies to hit the London stage in 2017.
+Performances began on the 1st March, with bookings being taken until the 3rd June 2017.

 Who Should See It?Fans of Griff Rhys Jones should not miss a chance to see the much loved actor take to the stage for the first time in 5 years.
 The comedic pairing of an actor who excels in satire, along with West End comedy master Sean Foley, is definitely not to be missed.